COMP2160-Game-Development/Prac-09/README.md

 For each version, make a few notes on the behaviour of each.
 Consider what each one is most appropriate for.
 Some scenarios to get you going:

-* Which one would be best for a moving platformer in a platformer game?
+* Which one would be best for a moving platform in a platformer game?
 * Which one would be best for an elevator in an RPG or action game?
 * Which one would be best for a pinball game?